 You need to rethink your title.
 I have no idea what it means and no idea what your article is about.
 Consequently, there is nothing driving me to take a look at the article itself.

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub FIVE ELEMENTS (must be signed in to view).
+Will you please give feedback on my Hub Colors in life (must be signed in to view).
 What can I do to improve?
 Thanks!